lasellers/GitHubUsers/README.md

 `npm run e2e`

-After, you can generate an html report if you want with:
+Afterward, you can generate an html report if you want with:

 `npm run e2e-report`